 While some forms of smartphone communication can be encrypted in transit, such as calls, messages, and emails, most default encryption is weak and easily compromised.
 For this reason, many governments issue “hardened” devices.
 This means certain features on the device are physically removed or disabled such as Bluetooth transmitters, location sensors, and cameras.

 According to Defense One, the US president receives a modified Android-based Boeing Black smartphone, an encrypted device certified to handle top secret data.
 DISA developed the phone in partnership with Boeing and others.
 Two of these devices were apparently issued to President Obama and Cyber Command leader Mike Rogers.
-There are mixed reports though, whether Trump is using this specially modified device?
+There are mixed reports on whether or not Trump is using this specially modified device.

 Consumer-centric mobile devices, such as Trump’s personal phone, introduce increased risk because they are inherently more vulnerable to hacking.
 Trump’s call-capable cell phone has the camera and microphone enabled, unlike the phones issued to Obama.
 While aides have urged the president to swap out the Twitter phone on a monthly basis, Trump has resisted, telling them it was “too inconvenient”.